 -

-Every 500 km: Thorough cleaning of the drivetrain (chain, cassette and chainrings) and lubrication of the chain.
+Every 500 km: Thorough cleaning of the drivetrain (chain, cassette and chainrings) and chain lubrication.

 -

-Every 1,000 km: Adjust brakes and gears, check brake pads or shoes for wear, and check spoke tension.
+Every 1,000 km: Adjusting brakes and gears, checking brake pad wear, and checking spoke tension.

 -